Expert Advice On Improving Your Home

 Read Customer Reviews

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
+Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
 Detailed reviews can help you assess a company's dependability and level of service.
-Use caution with installers that have very few reviews or mostly negative ones.
+Use caution with companies that have hardly any reviews or mostly negative ones.

 Compare Multiple Quotes